 No disaster movie list would be complete without Roland Emmerich’s epic The Day After Tomorrow.
-Jake Gyllenhaal and Dennis Quaid star as a father and son battling a new ice age thanks to a massive, unprecedented storm.
+Jake Gyllenhaal and Dennis Quaid star as a father and son battling a new ice age thanks to a massive, unprecedented storm in this 2000s movie.
 Emmerich knows his way around apocalyptic visuals, and the revolutionary visuals are still as stunning as they were in 2004.

 Is it a little silly?
 Yes, but is it fun?
 Yes!
 And at the end of the day, that’s exactly what we want from a film like this.
 Give us all the extreme weather and a frozen New York landscape!